-PART FOUR OF A FOUR-PART LECTURE SERIES
+PART FOUR OF A FOUR-PART HISTORY LECTURE SERIES

-HELD IN THE NORMAN WILLIAMS LIBRARY MEZZANINE,
+HELD IN THE NORMAN WILLIAMS PUBLIC LIBRARY

 The surrender at Saratoga of a British army under John Burgoyne, now almost 250 years ago, has long been called the decisive battle of the American Revolution.
 But perhaps Burgoyne was doomed after the Battle of Bennington, a bloody day of fighting along the Vermont border that happened two months before Saratoga?